claroty/arya/README.md

-# Arya - The New Tailor-Made EICAR Using Yara
+# Arya - The Reverse YARA
 Arya is a unique tool that produces pseudo-malicious files meant to trigger YARA rules.
-You can think of it like a reverse YARA because it does exactly the opposite.
+You can think of it like a reverse YARA because it does exactly the opposite - it creates files that matches your rules.

 ![Arya Demo](img/demo.gif "Ayra Demo")